dudelorf/EButton/README.md

 # EButton
 Customizable numerical button widget

-Include this template on page in a script type="template/EButton" tag:
+Include this template on page in a script type="template/EButton" tag with id="EButtonTemplate":

 <div class="EButton">
 </div>